 He snorted.
 “As long as you avoid the tequila shots,” he said.
 “We can leave from here.”

 I looked down at myself.
 “Is the attire for this party casual?”
 I inquired, indicating my jeans and t-shirt.

 He winced.
 “Not exactly…”

-“So call him and tell him we’ll be late.”
-He sped through a yellow light and hit the freeway.
+“So call him and tell him we’ll be late,” Ryan replied, speeding through a yellow light and merging onto the freeway.
+He glanced sideways at me and the corner of his mouth turned up.
 “I hope he brought a nice shirt…”